joshpas24/Portfolio-A/README.md

 # Portfolio Website

-This is my personal portfolio website, showcasing my projects and skills.
-It is built using React.js, Tailwind CSS, and Headless UI.
+This is my personal portfolio website that I built with scratch using React.js, Tailwind CSS, and Headless UI.
+Background videos and logo were sourced by and designed on Canva.

 Live: https://www.joshpascual.dev/